 We are an autonomous aerial vehicle technology platform company.
-We are pioneering the future of transportation through our proprietarily developed AAVs and related commercial solutions.
-We believe we are the first in the world to launch passenger-grade AAVs, setting a new milestone in the deployment and proliferation of AAV technology.
+We are pioneering the future of transportation through our proprietarily developed AAVs, related commercial solutions and services.

-We design, develop, manufacture, sell and operate AAVs and their supporting systems and infrastructure for a broad range of industries and applications, including passenger transportation, logistics and aerial media solutions.
+We, the VIE and its subsidiaries design, develop, manufacture, sell and operate AAVs and their supporting systems and infrastructure for a broad range of industries and applications, including passenger transportation, logistics, smart city management and aerial media solutions.
 We aim to make it safe and convenient for both passengers and goods to take to the air.

 We delivered our first passenger-grade AAV to a customer in March 2018.
-As of December 31, 2020, we had cumulatively delivered 134 passenger-grade AAVs and developed three command-and-control centers for smart city management.
+As of December 31, 2021, we and the VIE had cumulatively delivered 164 passenger-grade AAVs and developed and delivered four command-and- control systems for smart city management.
 As we continue to refine and commercialize our passenger-grade AAVs and air mobility solutions, we believe we will be able to capture addressable markets across multiple industries and develop AAV commercial applications in new industries.

-Our revenues increased by 83.2% from RMB66.5 million in 2018 to RMB121.8 million in 2019, and further increased by 47.8% to RMB180.1 million (US\$27.6 million) in 2020.
-Our net loss decreased by 40.4% from RMB80.5 million in 2018 to RMB48.0 million in 2019, and increased by 91.8% to RMB92.0 million (US\$14.1 million) in 2020.
-In 2020, revenues generated by air mobility solutions, smart city management solutions and aerial media solutions were RMB106.0 million (US\$16.2 million), RMB8.3 million (US\$1.3 million) and RMB65.7 million (US\$10.1 million), representing 58.8%, 4.6% and 36.5% of our total revenues, respectively.
+Our revenues increased by 47.8% from RMB121.8 million in 2019 to RMB180.1 million in 2020, and further decreased by 68.5% to RMB56.8 million (US\$8.9 million) in 2021.
+Our net loss increased by 91.8% from RMB48.0 million in 2019 to RMB92.0 million in 2020, and further increased by 241.0% to RMB313.9 million (US\$49.3 million) in 2021.
+In 2021, revenues generated by air mobility solutions, smart city management solutions and aerial media solutions were RMB48.2 million (US\$7.5 million), RMB7.1 million (US\$1.1 million) and RMB1.1 million (US\$0.2 million), representing 84.8%, 12.6% and 1.9% of our total revenues, respectively.